 Almost every single day of the trading week, the stocks were in green and in double digits percentage-wise.
 Crazy right?
-The most satisfying and the best part was, you could enter the stock at any price, check back later and realized few percent profits on the capital you invested for.
+The most satisfying and the best part was, you could enter the stock at any price, check back later, and realize a few percent profits on the capital you invested for.
 But, is that the right way you want to invest?
-What if the stocks plummet, every though that didn’t happen.
-In a nutshell, always invest for the long term in quality stocks, such as AAPL and not the APE stocks such as AMC, coz you never know, when it plummets.
+What if the stocks plummet, even though that didn’t happen?
+In a nutshell, always invest for the long term in quality stocks, such as AAPL, and not the APE stocks such as AMC, coz you never know, when it plummets.
 You just can’t find the reason why coz the fundamentals are way off and the valuation does not exist for the stock price to match.

 Anyways moving on…

 Looks like nowadays (at least for the past couple of weeks), all the market movers and the big guns are trailing sideways.
 Be it Apple, Tesla, Microsoft, or Amazon, pick any (I mean the stable big guns).
 In fact even the much-loved Square is down to the low 200s.
 But trust me, this is all part of the game.

 Stocks move sideways, and when it seems forever, the gains start pouring in.
 Just look at the APPL stock over the past decade, it’s always been the case.
 But, when the stock moves, it moves really fast and hard to catch the momentum.

 So, as an investor, what do you do?
 How can you time the entry and exit point, or should you even?
 You have two options here, one is to hold cash and wait for the market’s direction or two Dollar-cost averages (DCA) on your favorite stock picks.
 BTW, the second option is what I’ll prefer any day.